Jesse Young (politician)

-Jesse Lee Young (born 1976) is an American politician serving as a member of the Washington House of Representatives, representing the 26th district since 2014.
+Jesse Lee Young (born 1976) is an American politician who served as a member of the Washington House of Representatives for the 26th district from 2014 to 2023.
 He is a member of the Republican Party.

 Early life and education

 Born in Boise, Idaho, Young was raised in the Hilltop neighborhood of Tacoma, Washington, where he spent some of his childhood homeless.
 Young eventually graduated from Woodrow Wilson High School and was accepted to the University of Notre Dame.
 In college, Young competed on the track team as a pole vaulter and worked in the dining hall to pay his tuition.
-In 1999, Young earned a bachelor's degree in Management Information Systems from the Mendoza College of Business.
+In 1999, Young earned a Bachelor of Science degree in management information systems from the Mendoza College of Business at the University of Notre Dame.

 Career

 Young began his career as an IT consultant for major corporations before entering state government.
-Young was appointed to the Washington House of Representatives on January 17, 2014, to succeed Jan Angel following the latter's election to the Washington State Senate.
-He is running for the Washington State Senate in 2022 against incumbent Democrat Emily Randall.
+Young was appointed to the Washington House of Representatives on January 17, 2014, succeeding Jan Angel following the latter's election to the Washington State Senate.
+He ran for a seat in the Washington State Senate in 2022, losing to incumbent Democrat Emily Randall.